Neoclassical Artist

 Legacy, influence, and reaction

 David's legacy is not limited to his own canvases.
 He shaped academic training, historical painting, and the visual culture of public seriousness far beyond revolutionary France.
 His influence passes through students, institutions, and later debates about what large painting ought to do.
-That afterlife matters because it shows how deeply Neoclassicism entered the grammar of European public art.
+That afterlife shows how deeply Neoclassicism entered the grammar of European public art.

 His importance also lies in the reactions he provoked.
 Painters who move away from him still define themselves in relation to him.
 Romantic instability, Realist skepticism, and even later museum culture all inherit a problem David made inescapable: how can an image carry public meaning without collapsing into either propaganda or decoration?
 That question keeps his work historically active.